Mission and Vision

 It all started in 2015.
 I just came back from my father's funeral, still very deeply emotional.
-Then a lot of memories started coming back to me in a much clearer way.
-A lot of deep memories; about who my parents truly were to me, their influences in me, the many moments of sharing their knowledge about cooking with me, and the failure of our Taste of Manila restaurant venture in 2004.
-Revelations, clarity and light bulb moments would arise.
-But also new hope.
-And opportunities.
-And the idea of redemption with a restaurant idea started popping up.
+A lot of memories started coming back to me in a much clearer way.
+Who my parents truly were to me, their influences in me, the many moments of shared knowledge about cooking with me, and the experiences of our Taste of Manila restaurant venture in 2004.
+The idea of redemption with a restaurant idea started popping up.
 It came with a name: Lumpia Mania.

 I thought about opening a restaurant again.
-But this time, it'll all be my own decisions.
-If it fails, it's on me.
-If it succeeds, it's on me.
-I felt like I was zero for one in restaurants, and if I can make one succeed, at least I'd be batting .500.
-So I wrote a lot of ideas one night, and I decided that it was going to be lumpia that brings Filipino to mainstream America.
+This time, I would be making the decisions.
+I felt like I was zero for one in restaurants.
+If I can make one succeed, at least I'd be batting a 0.500.
+So I wrote a lot of ideas one night, and I decided that "lumpia" that would bring Filipino cuisine to mainstream America.
 I also wrote down my ideas about the logo, which I will share in another story.
 Then I remember thinking about business models.

 I remember how my parents used to take us to Panda Inn Restaurant in Glendale, CA back in the 80's.
 They also had one in Pasadena.
-Everyone raved about their Orange Chicken, which was one of the three main dishes we used to order back then.
-The Panda Beef, Orange Chicken, and The Sweet and Pungent Shrimp.
-Everyone raved about their Orange Chicken, but my favorite was their Panda Beef.
-(If you're ever out in Pasadena, they are still there, on Foothill Blvd., and they still serve Panda Beef.)
+Everyone raved about their Orange Chicken, though my favorite was their Panda Beef (If you're ever out in Pasadena, they are still there, on Foothill Blvd., and they still serve Panda Beef).
 But then they opened Panda Express.
-One.
-After another.
-Then another.
-And then hundreds more.
-All because of the Orange Chicken.
-To me, it was really very awe-inspiring.
+One after another after another, until there were hundreds.
+It all began with their simple menu, and their Orange Chicken.
+It was very awe-inspiring.

 All these ideas, written down back in 2015.
 And now, to make it all happen.
 It's all very exciting.